 Some bias and discrimination incidents are more public than others.
 For example, awareness in the community of a bias-related vandalism incident may be more widespread than a private incident between two individuals.
-The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of an interpersonal incident the complainant wishes remain private.
+The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of an interpersonal incident that the complainant wishes to keep private.
 Investigations coordinated by the Department of Public Safety and the Dean of Students office will proceed with measures to protect your privacy.
-Keep in mind that public incidents may make measures like investigation, community notification and education necessary, but the University will provide support to you throughout the process.
+Keep in mind that public incidents may make measures like investigation, community notification, and education necessary, but the University will provide support to you throughout the process.

 How does the University respond to the potential impact on the community?

 In addition to response from staff like resident assistants/first year mentors, commuter assistants/first year mentors, and student life staff working in the communities affected, Fordham has a Bias Incident Resource Group (BIRG) comprised of administrators within the Division of Student Affairs.
 Consistent with Fordham’s mission and commitment to diversity, the purpose of the group is to promote an environment of care, inclusion, respect, and moral reflection.
 Following a bias-related incident, BIRG will engage and empower all members of the community through mutual education, support, and shared dialogue.

 What if the incident involves a staff or faculty member?

 You may use any of the reporting options listed above, but response will be handled according to the type of report (again, please note that complaints related to sex or gender may fall under the University's Sexual and Related Misconduct Policy):

 -reports of student conduct that may violate the bias and/or hate crimes policy are handled by the campus Dean of Students and the Department of Public Safety;